Rishi2600/Rust-Lang/README.md

 ### I'll divide it into chapters and sub-chapters to keep the understanding clean

-### Will mostly be wriring the code only, the definitions or any key-points are there in every commit.
+### Will mostly be writing the code only, the definitions or any key-points are there in every commit.

 ### CHAPTERS -